storj/docs/code/Style.md

 To combine multiple errors use `errs.Combine`.
 To collect multiple similar errors use `errs.Group`.

-To handle errors with things that need closing use `errs.Combine` together with `defer.
+To handle errors with things that need closing use `errs.Combine` together with `defer`.
 As an example:

 ```
 func Example() (err error) {